What are Phases 3 & 4 of EMDR Therapy?

 New core beliefs and shedding of old maladaptive beliefs

 Continuity/consistency of sessions important at this stage of treatment.
 Your therapist may even recommend a longer session at this point to help speed up the processing of the traumatic memory.

-How can I expect this part of EMDR to feel?:
+How can I expect phase 4 of EMDR Therapy to feel?:

 Up to this point, there may have been a blend of talk-therapy happening in your work.
-During the reprocessing phases you'll notice limited engagement in dialogue between you and your therapist.
-Your brain knows what it needs to process in order to feel more peace (and we don't want to get in the way of that!)- we are giving it the tools and the space to do the work it can and will do.
+During the reprocessing phases of EMDR Therapy, you'll notice limited engagement in dialogue between you and your EMDR therapist.
+Your brain knows what it needs to process in order to feel more peace (and we don't want to get in the way of that!)
+We are giving your brain the tools and the space to do the work it can and will do.

-Your therapist will be looking out for any additional memories that are unrelated to the memory-network being worked on.
-If (or when) this happens, containment strategies will be integrated to honor what is coming up- but temporarily set it aside so it doesn't impact the processing occurring at the moment.
+Your EMDR therapist will be looking out for any additional memories that are unrelated to the memory-network being worked on.
+If (or when) this happens, containment strategies will be integrated to honor what is coming up, but temporarily set aside so it doesn't impact the processing occurring at the moment.

 You may notice between reprocessing sessions: